Specifications for the organisation of the Micro Cup – World Championship –

 b.
 Official notice of race

 The official notices of race, written in English, shall be sent to the national representatives and other addressees no later than 3 months before the event.
-They shall mention, in addition of items required by ISAF, the names and co-ordinates of a point of contact, able to give additional information.

-c.
 Information about access to the spot and accommodation shall be appended to the Notice of Race.

-d.
+c.
 Sailing Instructions

 The Sailing Instructions shall be approved by the IMCCA representative before the registration on site starts.